dejwk/janet/doc/Manual.md

 ## Basic usage

 You may remember that Java allows you to _declare_ a method as `native`.
-JANET extends it by allowing you to immediately provide the native _implementation_ inline.
+JANET additionally allows you to _implement_ that native method inline.
 As an example, let's create a file [manual/Main.janet](src/manual/Main.janet):

 ```Java